SteeltoeOSS/Documentation/guides/observability/wavefront.md

 ---

 > [!NOTE]
-> These guides apply to Steeltoe v3.
-Please [open an issue](https://github.com/SteeltoeOSS/Documentation/issues/new/choose) if you'd like to contribute updating them for Steeltoe v4.
+> This guide applies to Steeltoe v3.
+[This component has been removed from v4](https://github.com/SteeltoeOSS/Steeltoe/issues/1244).

 ## Using Wavefront for app container metrics, distributed tracing, and observability